Student Activists Plan Global Climate Strikes

-- On Oct.
-22, students across the globe will again take to the streets to demand governmental action on climate change.
+- On March 25, students across the globe will again take to the streets to demand action on climate change.

-- Demands include cutting emissions, divesting from fossil fuels, and making reparations.
+- Longstanding demands include cutting emissions, divesting from fossil fuels, and making reparations.

 Climate Anxiety and Social Justice Shape Demands